Whistler Event Staffing

 Whistler hosts 300+ annual events including corporate meetings, weddings, and community celebrations.

-How TempGuru's Event Staffing Platform Works in Whistler
+How TempGuru Works in Whistler

 01

 Post your Whistler event details—date, venue, roles, and headcount.
-Our platform identifies the best agencies in our Whistler network, including specialists in Tech retreats, Executive conferences.
+Our team identifies the best agencies in our Whistler network, including specialists in Tech retreats, Executive conferences.
 Takes 15 minutes.
 (Tips for writing a great staffing request)

 02